An Explanation on Principles

 3. It has to do with stilling, stopping, specifically regarding greed, hate and delusion.

-4. It is a highest goal; it comes after freedom, emancipation.
+4. It is the highest goal; it comes after freedom, emancipation!

 I use peace for nibbāna.
 Let's check it against the points above: